 Threat to New Jersey: Low

-The threat from HAMAS to New Jersey remains low because the group continues to focus its military actions regionally to further its goal of creating a Palestinian state.
-Nonetheless, the group has supporters and sympathizers in New Jersey who focus on fundraising.
+HAMAS poses a low threat to New Jersey due to its regional focus and goals of creating a Palestinian state.
+Nonetheless, the group has supporters and sympathizers in the United States, including in New Jersey, who focus on fundraising.

-- In December, Ismail Haniya—the vice president of HAMAS’s political bureau and leader of the movement in Gaza—stated that the US decision to name Jerusalem as Israel’s capital “is an aggression, a declaration of war on us, on the best Muslims and Christian Shrines in the Heart of Palestine.”
+In December 2017, Ismail Haniya—the vice president of HAMAS’s political bureau and leader of the movement in Gaza—stated that the US decision to name Jerusalem as Israel’s capital “is an aggression, a declaration of war on us, on the best Muslims and Christian Shrines in the Heart of Palestine.”
 HAMAS further instructed followers to attack “Israeli occupation soldiers and settlers everywhere.”
-Notwithstanding, there have been no official statements by HAMAS directing violence against the United States as a result of the policy shift.

-- On December 11, the head of HAMAS’s political bureau contacted the president of the Islamic Republic of Iran to discuss America’s recognition of Jerusalem as Israel’s capital.
-Iran renounced the American policy decision and “stressed that Iran will support Palestine with all capabilities at hand and stand with the Palestinian people till they liberate their country with Jerusalem as its capital,” according to the HAMAS official political website.
+On December 11, 2017, the head of HAMAS’s political bureau contacted the president of the Islamic Republic of Iran to discuss the United States’ recognition of Jerusalem as Israel’s capital.
+Iran renounced the American policy decision and “stressed that Iran will support Palestine with all capabilities at hand and stand with the Palestinian people till they liberate their country with Jerusalem as its capital,” according to the official HAMAS political website.